szymon6927/szymonmiks.pl/blog/content/post/08-how-i-start-new-python-project/index.md

 ## CI/CD

 Description of what the CI/CD process looks like and how it works.
-What is the deployment strategy etc?
+What is the deployment strategy, etc.

 ## Monitoring